raikilon/dev-notes/aws/saa-c03/aws.md

 - Uses **IAM Identity Center** (formerly AWS SSO) for single sign-on across multiple accounts and identity federation.
 - Enables monitoring and notifications through **CloudWatch and SNS**.

+**AWS Control Tower** leverages **AWS Service Catalog** to deploy and manage standardized blueprints—called **Account Factory products**—for provisioning new AWS accounts.
+These products are preconfigured with guardrails, network settings, and best practices to ensure consistency and compliance across the environment.
+This allows organizations to automate account creation while maintaining governance and control over configurations.

 #### Guardrails

 Guardrails are rules that can be categorized as:
 - **Mandatory**
 - **Strongly recommended**
 - **Elective**

+They are created thanks to AWS Config.

 ##### Types of Guardrails:
 - **Preventive**: Stop actions before they occur (**Status: enforced or not enabled**).